-The following disclosure provides an update (the "Exploration Update") to the Prefeasibility Study.
-The updates pertain principally to changes in the number of drill metres completed and advances in geological understanding.
-Floyd Varley, P. Eng., and Adam Larsen, P. Geo., Exploration Manager of the Company, are each considered a "qualified person" for the purposes of NI 43-101 and have reviewed and approved the scientific and technical disclosure contained in this Exploration Update.
+The following disclosure provides an update (the "Development Update") to the Prefeasibility Study.
+The updates pertain principally to changes in the number of drill metres completed, advances in geological understanding, value engineering and environmental and community matters.
+Adam Larsen, P. Geo., Director of Exploration of the Company, is considered a "qualified person" for the purposes of NI 43-101 and has reviewed and approved the scientific and technical disclosure contained in this Development Update.
 See "Interest of Experts" in this AIF.